Morocco Basics

 Money-saving tips while you are in Morocco

 Food from the restaurants’ cans is relatively cheap, but food from the stalls is way cheaper.
-And don’t be lied to that the foods from the stores are not of good standards because they are high-quality, tasty, and you can get enough food for as little as 3 dollars.
+Don’t be misled by the hype; store foods are delicious, of high quality, and you can purchase enough for just $3.
 Just follow what the locals do, and you will be glad you did because you can get some of the best foods in the country at such a low price.

-Most travelers just pay the amount they are asked to, and because most cab drivers know this, they can take advantage of the situation and ask for more than they should.
+Since most travelers pay what they’re asked, cab drivers can take advantage and charge more.
 There are no fixed prices, so be sure to bargain and save some extra bucks.

-Alcohol is not common in Morocco, and in the few places where you can buy it, it is overpriced, and you might end up spending twice what you could have spent in your home country.
-Just avoid alcohol in the few months you will be there, and if you have to drink, align yourself with the locals and drink where they drink.
+Morocco has few places to buy alcohol, and it’s expensive.
+You may spend twice as much as in your home country.
+Just avoid alcohol for the few months you will be there, and if you have to drink, align yourself with the locals and drink where they do.

 How to Get Around in Morocco

-Public transport can be a hit when it comes to using less money and traveling longer distances, but it can be a miss if you love your comfort.
+Public transport can be beneficial for saving money and covering longer distances, but it may not meet your comfort needs.
 The buses in the major cities are normally overcrowded and old, which you will not enjoy.

 Another option for public transport is using the Petits Taxis, which are pretty common in the country.
 These small taxis can hold up to three people, and they are relatively cheap.
 Be sure to negotiate your fare upfront to avoid having to pay the excess after you have arrived.